crystal-williams-brown/animation-101/Lessons/2-Straight_ahead_and_pose_to_pose.md

 #### Requirements:
-Setup a code pen and make make 2 versions of the shape and have each one use one of the forms of animating frames.
+Setup a code pen and make 2 versions of the shape and have each one use one of the forms of animating frames.

-Here is the link to my Code Pen where I did animated using the 2 forms https://codepen.io/crystal-williams-brown/pen/LYgrmQv
+Here is the link to my Code Pen where I animated using the 2 forms https://codepen.io/crystal-williams-brown/pen/LYgrmQv

 #### Bonus Practice:
 Add a play button to play the animations